joakim/calendar/README.md

     - 8 octets of 45 calendar days (2 octets per quarter)
     - 40 nonads of 9 calendar days (10 nonads per quarter, 5 nonads per octet)
       - Each nonad may be further divided into 3 triads of 3 calendar days
-  - Traditional division: 12 "months"
+  - Traditional division: 12 months
     - 12 months of 30 calendar days (3 months per quarter)
-    - Drawback: A month can not fit a whole number of "weeks" (3.3 nonads per month)
+    - Drawback: A month can not fit a whole number of nonads (3.3 nonads per month)
  - The remaining 1 or 2 days at the end of the year are intercalary transition days before the new year

 ### Proposed epoch